About Dryden

 The Dryden Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Chelan County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Dryden, Washington residents are available through the local police department and authorized providers in Chelan County.
+Fingerprinting services for Dryden, Washington residents are available through local police (where present) and authorized providers in Chelan County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Chelan County Sheriff's Office for scheduling and fees.

 To register to vote in Dryden, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Chelan County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Dryden, contact the Chelan County Clerk's office for schedules and ballot information.